 In furtherance of our stated goal of creating shareholder value over the long term, we believe it is important for our directors and executive officers to own stock in the Company.
 In that regard, each non-employee director is required, within five years after becoming a director, to own and maintain ownership of a minimum number of shares of our common stock equal in value to five times his or her annual cash compensation.
 Such ownership includes shares of restricted stock and restricted stock units but not shares that underlie unexercised stock options.
-In addition, non-employee directors are required to hold any vested shares of stock awarded as part of their annual equity compensation until the occurrence of one of the following: a change in control of the Company, the director's death or permanent and total disability, or one day after the date the director ceases to be a director of the Company.
+In addition, non-employee directors are required to hold any vested shares of stock awarded as part of their annual equity compensation until after the director ceases to serve on the Board2, or upon a change in control of the Company or the director's death or permanent and total disability.
 Ownership requirements for our Named Executive Officers and other executive officers are detailed in the "Compensation Discussion and Analysis" section of this proxy statement.

-The table below shows shares beneficially owned by all directors and executive officers as of December 16, 2016.
+The table below shows shares beneficially owned by all directors and executive officers as of December 15, 2017.